Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Snapshots are automatically encrypted.
 - [ ] Available to all instance types.
 - [ ] Existing volumes can be encrypted.
-- [ ] shared volumes can be encrypted.
+- [ ] Shared volumes can be encrypted.

 ### Is Federated Storage Engine currently supported by Amazon RDS for MySQL?